The Content and Organisation of the Curriculum

 In addition to the above the school curriculum also addresses cross-curricular issues such as Personal and Social Education, and Multi-cultural Education.
 This includes a developing understanding of British Values and how children can keep themselves safe.
 The manner in which the curriculum as a whole is delivered will reflect the needs of each individual child, and so the organisation of teaching groups will, of necessity, be flexible.
 Children will be taught at various times, as a whole class, as a matched or mixed ability group and individually.

-English and maths are often taught discretely.
-Early synthetic phonics is taught through the Jolly Phonics scheme and early reading is supported through the Oxford Reading Tree.
+Subjects are usually taught discretely.
+Early synthetic phonics is taught through the Read, Write Inc. phonics scheme and early reading is supported through the Oxford Reading Tree.

 Religious Education and Collective Worship

 Religious Education in our school is in accordance with the locally agreed syllabus and reflects the teaching of the Church of England.
 Through the teaching of religious education we aim to promote the spiritual and moral development of the children, at the same time seeking to ensure that it promotes respect, understanding and tolerance for those who adhere to different faiths.
 A parent does have the right to withdraw their child from religious education if so wished.